8 Cheap Ways to Be Sustainable

 It’s true that healthy, natural foods often cost more than their overly processed counterparts.
 However, there’s one hack you can use to shave your produce budget: visit your farmers market.
 Do so at the end of the day, especially if you live in an area where they only open one or two days per week.
 Many vendors would rather sell goods at a discount than take them home to rot before the next market day.

 Another way to green your diet — and save cash — is to reduce your meat consumption.
 Meat production accounts for nearly 15% of global greenhouse gas emissions.
 Beef and pork also cost a small fortune these days.
 Instead, get your protein from less expensive, plant-based and pescatarian sources like canned tuna, beans and nut butter.
+Of all the cheap ways to be sustainable, growing your own garden at home takes the cake.

 7. Play Chopped